-The Studio Stove has the Fire Box tested and approved to ASNZS 2918:2001 specifications for Solid Fuel burning heaters & also to AS/NZS 4012 giving compliance with MFE (Ministry for the Environment New Zealand) clean air requirements in New Zealand & Australia .
-The Stove has not been designed to operate with the door open for long periods .
-Clean Air Testing is conducted with the door closed .
-See the attached Data Sheet on Page 2 & the Data Plate attached to the Fire .
+The Studio Stove firebox has been tested and approved to AS/NZS 2918:2001 regulations for solid fuel burning heaters & also to AS/NZS 4012:2014 for compliance with MfE (Ministry for the Environment New Zealand) clean air requirements in New Zealand & Australia.
+The stove has not been designed to operate with the door open for long periods.
+Clean air testing is conducted with the door closed.
+See the attached data sheet on page 2 & the data plate attached to the fire.
 Contact with your local TA (Territorial Authority) to check for local compliance.